 This is the second post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.
-Get need-to-know EMBA basics down with these important tips.

 The changes in the EMBA applicant/student profile that we explored in the previous post are accompanied by new trends in the EMBA world.
 Now we will examine two of these trends: changes in sponsorship and GMAT requirements.